How to Prepare a Financial Plan for Startup Business (w/ example)

 A break-even point helps you smartly price your goods or services, cover fixed costs, catch missing expenses, and set sales targets while helping investors gain confidence in your business.
 No brainer—why it’s a key component of your startup’s financial plan.

-Having covered all the key elements of a financial plan, let’s discuss how you can create a financial plan for your startup.
+Having covered all the key elements of a financial plan, let’s discuss how you can create a financial plan for your startup or small business.

 How to Create a Financial Section of a Startup Business Plan?